 By the ancient laws of combat, I accept the challenge of the so called "natives."
 They plague our people at every turn, but from this day out, they shall plague us no more.
 For let it be known, that the hand that tries to strike us from this land shall be swiftly ...

-Aside from the studio logos (which have been altered), there are no opening credits, nor a title.
-All of the credits (and title) are at the end of the movie.
-The title of the film is made up of pieces of type that would have been used in the 19th Century to print newsletters, posters and flyers like the ones seen throughout the film.
+Aside from the altered studio logos, there are no opening credits and title, except for the beginning of the movie saying "Miramax Films Presents".
+The rest of the credits and the title are at the end of the movie.
+The title of the film is made up of pieces of type that would have been used in the 19th Century to print newsletters, posters, and flyers like the ones seen throughout the film.
 See more »

 164 of 216 people found this review helpful.

 Was this review helpful to you?